-“Craft” Means More Than Just Your Product
+“Craft” Means More Than Just Your Beer

 The craft beverage industry across the country has been booming over the past 10 years, with New York State being a front-runner in all sectors including hard cider, craft distillers, breweries, and wineries.
 There are now over 1,000 craft alcoholic beverage makers in NYS and that number is expected to climb in the upcoming years as the NYS government continues to ease regulatory restrictions by lowering taxes for craft beverage companies, as well as reducing the time it takes to acquire a license.

 There has been an obvious push in Albany to help bolster this $3.5 billion state industry helping to create a climate that is both enticing and rewarding for individually owned craft beverage companies.
 But as in any rapidly growing industry, there ultimately comes a point when the market place starts to become saturated with competition, and weaker establishments will see a significant dilution of their business, while others grow stronger.